Get Free Solar Panel Quotes

 Over the past decade, solar energy has emerged as a viable, mainstream solution to climate change.
-Homeowners are propping them on their roofs, businesses are investing in them to help boost profits, and solar panel costs have fallen massively.
+Homeowners are installing them on their roofs, and businesses are investing as more and more people start to understand how they work, and why they are such a sound investment.

-And as both the energy crisis and climate change worsen, there's never been a better time to brush up on all things renewable – starting with solar.
+As energy prices remain stubbornly high and climate change continues to worsen, there’s never been a better time to brush up on all things renewable – starting with solar.

 In this article, we’ll reveal the world’s collective solar capacity, discuss the UK’s ever-improving solar credentials, and find out which area of the UK is best suited for solar panels.